Social Impact Theatre – Grant Application

 RSVP to email@example.com to receive dial-in instructions.

 Friday, August 2, 2019: LOIs Due by 11:00 pm (PST)

 Friday, August 23, 2019: Selected Organizations Invited to Submit a Full Application

 Friday, September 13, 2019: Full Applications Due by 11:00 p.m.
 (PST)

 Friday, October 4, 2019: Recipients Announced

 The Social Impact Theatre Grant Program offers funding for contemporary, professional, theatrical productions that deal with current social issues.
 At least 75% of the selected production’s cast must be professional actors.
 The production must have a plot and use language (spoken, sung, and/or signed).
 Dance, opera, symphony, and touring Broadway productions are not eligible for funding.
-We seek to promote productions that are new works or no more than 100 years old, and that are not adaptations of classics.
+We seek to promote productions that are new works, are no more than 100 years old, and that are not adaptations of classics.
 To be eligible for consideration, scripts should be completed at the time of your application.
 There must be at least ten fully-produced public performances of the production.
-Due to the application timeline, productions should premiere between July 1, 2019 and June 30, 2020.
+Due to the application timeline, productions should premiere between December 1, 2019 and November 30, 2020.

 An applicant must be a nonprofit organization: